San Lorenzo in Lucina: Art and architecture

 Gian Lorenzo Bernini designed the Cappella Fonseca, fourth on the right, for the Portuguese Gabriele Fonseca, who was physician to Pope Innocent X (1644–55).
 The chapel has some fine busts by Bernini and his workshop, including a portrait of Fonseca to the left of the altar.
 This chapel also has the painting Elisha Pouring Salt into the Bitter Fountain by Giacinto Gimignani of 1664.

 The French artist Nicolas Poussin (1594-1665) is buried in the second chapel on the right side and is commemorated with a monument that the French Ambassador François-René de Chateaubriand donated in 1830.

 The second chapel on the left has an altarpiece by Carlo Saraceni.

 The fifth chapel on the left was designed and decorated by Simon Vouet.
 His two paintings depict St. Francis of Assisi: one shows him receiving his religious habit and the other depicts his temptations.
 The altarpiece shows St. Francis Appearing to Giacinta Marescotti on Her Deathbed by Marco Benefial.

 Giuseppe Sardi designed the baptistery to the left of the entrance in the 17th century.

 In the basilica is also the tomb of the composer Bernardo Pasquini (1637-1710).
 Three years after the composer's death, his portrait was placed there, sculpted in Carrara marble by Pietro Francesco Papaleo (circa 1642–1718).
 The portrait was a commission by the composer's nephew Felice Bernardo Ricordati and his pupil Bernardo Gaffi.

 Charles Stewart, an officer in the Papal army who died in 1864, is buried in the basilica.
 He was the son of John Stewart, Prince Charles Edward Stuart's ("Charles III", the "Young Pretender") "maestro di casa".
 Charles had ennobled John as a baronet in 1784.

 Just outside the Basilica is the original sculpture of When I was a Stranger, created by Canadian artist Timothy Schmalz as part of the Matthew 25 collection installed throughout Rome on the occasion of the Extraordinary Jubilee of Mercy.

+The Basilica made international headlines in early 2026 when Italian newspaper La Repubblica noted that the restoration of a 2000 painting of an angel, flanking a bust of Umberto II, bore an apparent resemblance to Prime Minister Giorgia Meloni.
+The Diocese of Rome said it would "immediately initiate the necessary investigations", while the painting in question was subsequently covered with a layer of paint or plaster.